-Not sure what was in the water in 1992, but it definitely was something that gave us quite a bit of incredible romantic movie experiences – especially of the spoopy kind.
 Francis Ford Coppola’s Dracula is among one of those cult loved Halloween classics that might not be perfect to every viewer, but to those that can enjoy its beauty and hyper glamorous appeal, it stands the test of time.
-And the element most people cherish about this adaptation of the famous story is the romance.
-Winona Ryder and Gary Oldman do a perfect job of being overly dramatic while still capturing the tension between Min and Dracula.
-Sexy, stunning, and overall a cinematic oil painting of haunts and romance, 1992’s Dracula still remains among the best almost 25 years later.
+And the element most people cherish about this adaptation of the famous story is Winona Ryder and Gary Oldman brilliant performances.
+They (and the movie itself) are sexy, stunning, and an overall a cinematic oil painting of haunts and romance, 1992’s Dracula still remains among the best almost 25 years later.

 2. Death Takes A Holiday (1934)

 As a kid, I had a huge interest in creepy films from the 30’s and 40’s – anything with ghosts or monsters peaked my interest.
-At the same time, I discovered my love for the work of Fredric March, an under-appreciated actor of his generation that portrayed famous authors to even more famous creatures of American literature.
 So when my grandparents threw this little movie into our VCR (seriously, it’s only about 70 minutes long) I was instantly smitten.
-Sure, the script is a tad underdeveloped and the side characters are one note, but what makes this a classic March performance, along with the more notable players, is his love interest.
-It tells the “what if” story of the spirit of Death taking a break to experience human life, and in the process he falls in love with a human girl.
-Intrigued?
-You won’t regret it.
+Sure, the script is a tad underdeveloped and the side characters are one note, but what makes this a classic is the brilliant work between Fredric March and Evelyn Venable.
+They bring the story of Death taking a break to experience human life, and in the process he falls in love with a human girl so well, it is hard not to be intrigued.

 1. Panna a Netvor (1978)

-As I mentioned, I couldn’t just put one Beauty and the Beast adaptation on this list, and in my opinion this will always remain my favorite version.
-I’m sure almost none of you have heard of this Czech Republic rendition of the classic tale, but you should.
-The Beast is a bird instead of a lion/bear hybrid, he’s controlled by evil demonic fairies (who act as the true villains of the tale), and there are multiple sequences of him hunting for food.
-If you can get past the truly gruesome nature of the first act, you have a movie that in many regards should be considered a classic.
+I’m sure almost none of you have heard of the Czech Republic of Beauty and the Beast… but you should.
+If you can get past the truly gruesome nature of the first act, you have a movie that in many regards should be celebrated.
 The scenes between our two leads are among the most beautiful in the romantic drama genre, and rather than the typical dinner scenes you might be used to in BatB, Panna chooses to show them having simple conversations, with little to no eye contact.
-Brilliant and creepy in every frame, this is a little known masterpiece that should be loved by all if you ask me.
+Brilliant and creepy in every frame, this is a little known masterpiece that needs to be on your radar.